NuevoFoundation/workshops/content/english/python-basics/functions/more-about-functions.md

 value = triple(2)
 print(value)
 ```
 `number` is the name of the parameter (input) that we are giving to the function triple.
-The <font color="blue">return</font> word is only used within functions, and allows the function to output a value.
-In this case the triple function returns (outputs) number * 3, which then can be stored in a variable and printed.
+The `return` word is only used within functions, and allows the function to output a value.
+In this case the triple function returns (outputs) `number * 3`, which then can be stored in a variable and printed.
 If the function variable.
-Check that the code above prints out the number 6.
+Check that the code above prints out the number `6`.